I found some local dried porcini in Pick n Pay and was given a few spectacular shiitake mushrooms by La Perla so thought I must make a little risotto.

 - add the chopped up mushrooms (chop the rehydrated porcini quite fine) and fry for a few minutes until cooked.

 - add the rice and stir through for a few minutes (this toasts the rice slightly giving it a nice nutty flavour)

 - add the white wine and allow it to be completely absorbed

-- when ready, remove form the heat and stir in another knob of butter (I used some porcini butter), the chopped parsley and the parmesan cheese
+- when ready, remove from the heat and stir in another knob of butter (I used some porcini butter), the chopped parsley and the parmesan cheese

 - allow to rest for about two minutes then serve.

 A little ramble about shiitake mushrooms….and something I didn’t know.
 The Shiitake mushroom (Lentinula edodes) is the first mushroom to have been cultivated by humans and originates from the Chinese province of Qingyuan.
 The traditional method of growing Shiitakes is from a grafted wood log.
 It’s quite a painstaking process where the log from an oak (or in Japan the shii tree) is inoculated with mycelium.
 The farmer then has to wait two to four years for the mycellium to spread sufficiently to produce mushrooms.
 This log will then go on to produce mushrooms for up to six years.